ASSOCIATE IN APPLIED SCIENCE DEGREE IN NURSING

 - Background check required for clinical

-- Applicants will be notified of acceptance decision in March for fall admission.
+- Applicants will be notified of the acceptance decision in March for fall admission.

 - Applicants not accepted must reapply to be considered for admission the following year.